yugabyte/yugabyte-db/docs/content/latest/deploy/checklist.md

 ## Hardware requirements

-YugabyteDB is designed to run well on bare-metal machines, virtual machines or containers.
+YugabyteDB is designed to run well on bare-metal machines, virtual machines (VMs), or containers.

 ### CPU and RAM